 SEA objective Site criteria (Relevant evidence) Significant positive effect (++) Minor Positive Effect (+) Minor Negative Effect (-) Significant negative effect () Uncertain / Neutral Effect (/) No Impact (0) the character and appearance of the Conservation Area.
 Are there any known archaeological deposits on the site?
 (In-house archaeological assessment) PDL or deposits previously investigated No known deposits on site Known deposits on site Significant known deposits on site Potential deposits on site (significance unknown) N/A Are there any locally listed heritage assets (and at risk) on the site?
+The proposal will not see the loss of any locally listed buildings.
 N/A N/A The proposal will see the loss of one or more locally listed buildings.
 Where applicable N/A 12.
 To protect and enhance the townscape of the settlement area and its landscape setting Would development of the site complement the existing townscape?
 (The Blandford townscape assessment and report on Landscape capacity of Colchester Fringes; Tree Preservation Orders) The site has low sensitivity (The area is of low sensitivity to change and inappropriate changes may lead to only very limited, if any, degradation of important elements that contribute to the N/A N/A The site has high sensitivity (The area is highly sensitive to change, and inappropriate changes may lead to extensive degradation of important elements that contribute to the area's character and value.)
 The site has moderate sensitivity (The area is of moderate sensitivity to change and inappropriate changes may lead to some degradation of important elements that Site is not proposed for development and would have no impact on the existing townscape.

-SEA objective Site criteria (Relevant evidence) Significant positive effect (++) Minor Positive Effect (+) Minor Negative Effect (-) Significant negative effect () Uncertain / Neutral Effect (/) No Impact (0) area's character contribute to the and value.) area's character and value).
-Would it affect views and Site is in an area N/A N/A Site contains a or N/A Where vistas? with few intrinsic multiple TPO(s) or OR applicable Would it impact on visually landscape visually significant OIX significant trees and qualities, very tree(s) and woodland Site is in an area woodland? limited AND / OR with either some (The Discrete and Is a decree contribution to intrinsic (The Blandford landscape assessment and report on distinctive Site is in an area with landscape Landscape capacity of settlement either many intrinsic landscape qualities, a qualities, partial contribution to Colchester Fringes (also setting, low visual very important distinctive maps visually significant prominence, low intervisibility, low contribution to settlement trees and woodland; Tree landscape distinctive setting, moderate Preservation Orders) sensitivity, and settlement setting, visual low landscape high visual prominence, value. prominence, high moderate intervisibility, high intervisibility, landscape sensitivity, moderate or high landscape landscape value. sensitivity, or moderate landscape value.
-13. To increase Would the site be viable for Substantial N/A N/A No increase or Where applicable Site is for employment and generating employment? increase in local reduction in local another use business activity in employment employment (site is
+SEA objective Site criteria (Relevant evidence) Significant positive effect (++) Minor Positive Effect (+) Minor Negative Effect (-) Significant negative effect () Uncertain / Neutral Effect (/) No Impact (0) area's character and value.) contribute to the area's character and value).
+Would it affect views and vistas?
+Would it impact on visually significant trees and woodland?
+(The Blandford landscape assessment and report on Landscape capacity of Colchester Fringes (also maps visually significant trees and woodland; Tree Preservation Orders) Site is in an area with few intrinsic landscape qualities, very limited contribution to distinctive settlement setting, low visual prominence, low intervisibility, low landscape sensitivity, and low landscape value.
+N/A N/A Site contains a or multiple TPO(s) or visually significant tree(s) and woodland AND / OR Site is in an area with either many intrinsic landscape qualities, a very important contribution to distinctive settlement setting, high visual prominence, high intervisibility, high landscape sensitivity, or high landscape value.
+N/A OR Site is in an area with either some intrinsic landscape qualities, partial contribution to distinctive settlement setting, moderate visual prominence, moderate intervisibility, moderate landscape sensitivity, or moderate landscape value.
+Where applicable 13.
+To increase employment and business activity in Would the site be viable for generating employment?
+Substantial increase in local employment N/A N/A No increase or reduction in local employment (site is Where applicable Site is for another use